adamzulqarnain/whatsapp-hadith/README.md

 > A hadith a day, keeps our iman at bay.
 InsyaAllah :)

+All hadiths used are being fetched from this API: "https://api.sunnah.com/v1/hadiths/random"

 ## Tools/API used:
 1. **python**
 2. **selenium** webdriver API